Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

 - I Interacted with the `TestContract` contract passing in the deployed address.

 You will discover that the deployed address and the precomputed address are the same thing.
-So, before deployement we can always check for the contract address that will be generated when a particular bytecode is attached to a contract bytecode in **create2**
+So, before deployement, we can always check for the contract address that will be generated when a particular bytecode is attached to a contract bytecode in **create2**

 ![Deployment Output](Images/deployed.png)